Key takeaways

 - AI Accountant, a CA-managed service with an integrated dashboard for bookkeeping, compliance, and monthly reports.

-- Automation, bank feeds and gateway integrations, invoice syncing, AI anomaly detection and duplicate checks, dashboards for trends and KPIs, access roles and audit trails.
+- Automation features to look for: bank feeds and gateway integrations, invoice syncing, anomaly detection and duplicate checks, dashboards for trends and KPIs, access roles and audit trails.

 Freelancers

-- Keep a simple P&L and basic balance sheet on cash basis.
+- Keep a simple profit and loss and basic balance sheet on cash basis.

 Startups and SMEs